mthomas00/template/README.md

    Once these commands have run to completion, the `/lib/gslab_make` folder should be populated with `gslab_make`.
 For users with `miniconda`, proceed to step 7.

    Note that the submodules can be updated with the command `git submodule update --remote`.

+   Note that when using the template to create a new respository from GitHub, the status of many files in the repo are staged which prevents `git submodule init` from working.
+To fix this, unstage them with `git restore . --staged`

 7. For users who do not want to install `miniconda`,  follow the instructions in `/setup/dependencies.md` to manually download all required dependencies.
 Ensure you download the correct versions of these packages.
 Proceed to step 7.